haptork/easyLambda/Readme.md

-Use ezl for your data-processing tasks, to write post-processors for simulation results, for iterative machine learning algorithms, for general list data processing or any data/task parallel code.
-You get an expressive way to compose the algorithms as a pipeline of small tasks, clean separation of various algorithm logics from i/o or parallelism, various built-in functions for common operations and MPI parallelism with no to little extra code.
-It makes your application clean, modular, parallel, expressive and all the good things in programming practices :).
+Use ezl for your data-processing tasks, to write post-processors for simulation results, for iterative machine learning algorithms, for general list data processing or any data / task parallel code.
+Processing a flat-file with ezl is as simple and declarative as working with spreadsheet program or writing a SQL query, but using C / C++ functions.
+You get an expressive way to compose the algorithms as a data-flow of small tasks, clean separation of various algorithm logics from i/o, data-formats or parallelism, various built-in functions for common operations and MPI parallelism with no to little extra code.
+The library presents no special structure, data-types or requirements on the user functions.
+Moreover, it facilitates composition of functions with core algorithm logic, irrespective of nearby columns using column selection.
+A uniform interface with just map and reduce computations simplifies programming.
 Check the examples listed below to know some of the ways ezl has been used.

-You can use it along with other libraries like openCV/Dlib/thrust that work well with standard data-types like vector and tuple.
+You can use it along with other libraries like openCV/Dlib/thrust that work well with standard data-types.

 If you are a C++ enthusiast then possibly you will find the project quite interesting.
+It uses template parameters in new ways to form a good interface based on them.
+It makes good use of a lot of modern C++ features including variadics, move-semantics, tuples, type-traits.

 Contributions and feedback of any kind are much appreciated.
 Please check [contributing.md](contributing.md) for more.

 ## Overview